-The following SAML-compliant identity providers have been certified to use with Portal for ArcGIS.
-For more information, see Configuring a SAML-compliant identity provider with your portal.
+The ArcGIS Enterprise portal supports all SAML-compliant identity providers.
+For more information, see Configure a SAML-compliant identity provider with your portal.

 Account lockout policy

-The lockout policy enforced by Portal for ArcGIS depends on which type of identity store you're using:
+The enforced portal lockout policy depends on which type of identity store you're using:

 Built-in identity store

-The built-in identity store locks out a user after ten consecutive invalid attempts.
-The lockout lasts for ten minutes.
+The built-in identity store locks out a user after five consecutive invalid attempts.
+The lockout lasts for 15 minutes.
 This policy applies to all accounts in the identity store, including the initial administrator account.
 This policy cannot be modified or replaced.

 Monitor failed login attempts

-You can monitor failed login attempts by viewing the portal logs in the ArcGIS Portal Directory.
-Any failed attempts result in a warning-level message stating that the user failed to log in because of an invalid username or password combination.
+You can monitor failed login attempts by viewing the portal logs in the Portal Directory.
+Any failed attempts result in a warning-level message stating that the user failed to sign in because of an invalid user name or password combination.
 If the user exceeds the maximum number of login attempts, a severe-level message is logged stating that the account has been locked out.
 Monitoring the portal logs for failed login attempts can help you understand if there is a potential password attack on your system.